netsharecmu/NetShare/README.md

 cd NetShare/
 pip3 install -e .
 ```
+Two alternatives for installing NetShare:
+* If you use AWS adapters (e.g. to read data from an S3 bucket), install with `pip3 install -e .[aws]`
+* If you want to contribute and run tests, install with `pip3 install -e .[dev]`

 ## Step 2: How to start Ray?
 (Optional but **strongly** recommended)
 Ray is a unified framework for scaling AI and Python applications.
 Our framework utilizes Ray to increase parallelism and distribute workloads among the cluster automatically and efficiently.